DrJupiter/ML-OPS-FINAL-24/reports/README.md

 As such if you were to run the experiment again, you would get the same output.
 Additionally, we created a Docker image.
 Docker images allow easy reproducibility across different hardware and software, as the resulting Docker container would be identical across different systems.
 These two things combined made our experiments very reproducible.

-To reproduce our results one would have to:
-Clone our GitHub repository.
-Run the Docker image with the desired goal.
-We have a Docker image for training and one for inference.
-This would then create a Docker container that the user could run for the desired purpose.
-Since we use identical config and Docker the results would then be the same.
+If one wishes to run a particular experiment, the corresponding docker image can be found on docker hub.
+This is because, changing the config requires building a new image.
+Thus each image is associated with a specific config file/experiment.

-### Question 14
+### Question 14 [] Andreas

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**
 > **service of your choice).
 This may include loss graphs, logged images, hyperparameter sweeps etc. You can take**